-[See Standardized Testing on page 100.]
+[See Standardized Testing]

-Schedule Changes (Middle/Junior High and High School Grade Levels)
+Schedule Changes (Middle and High School Grade Levels)

-See the campus counselor.
+See the Campus Counselor.

 School Facilities

 Asbestos Management Plan (All Grade Levels)

 The district works diligently to maintain compliance with federal and state law governing asbestos in school buildings.
 A copy of the district's asbestos management plan is available in the central administrative office.
 If you have any questions or would like to examine the district's plan in more detail, please contact the district's designated asbestos coordinator: